 In case of AD-integrated DNS, you may have DNS infrastructure with the configured delegation and forwarding settings between parent and child domains.
-The Forest Recovery Console ensures that delegation and forwarding settings are restored during the forest recovery.
+The Forest Recovery Console ensures that DNS zone information, delegation, forwarding settings, Forest and Domain DNS zone replication settings, and if applicable, Conditional Forwarders are restored during the forest recovery.